 The text of this final verse expresses both a desire to join the Lord in Paradise and joy at that prospect.
 Bach used this chorale elsewhere, presented differently in each case.
 It may be found in one version of C 36 and in C 172, the latter with a florid violin obbligato.
 In C 49 it is subsumed into the final aria, a duet for soprano and bass.

-A comparison of Cs 1 and 4 reveals degrees of subtlety which Bach had developed since his Mühlhausen days.
-This manifests itself in the delicate uses of keys and tonal colouring, complex and integrated structural planning, a restrained and more understated approach to the painting of individual images and a concentrated emphasis upon the depiction of the fundamental sentiments, values and ideas embodied within the text.
+A comparison of Cs 1 and 4 reveals the degrees of subtlety, imagination and technical skill which Bach had developed since his Mühlhausen days.
+They manifest themselves in the delicate uses of keys and tonal colouring, complex and integrated structural planning, a restrained and more understated approach to the painting of individual images and a concentrated emphasis upon the depiction of the fundamental sentiments, values and ideas embodied within the texts.

-The miracle remains how often, and how quickly, Bach was able to produce such highly original and individual masterpieces, forty works in as many weeks.
+And the miracle remains how often, and how quickly, Bach was able to produce this later set of highly original and individual chorale cantatas, forty of them in as many weeks.
 There is simply no equivalent in musical history to this canon of cantatas.